micjohnson/weed-php-bundle/README.md

 This bundle is meant to be tested only, it will be updated rapidly.

+This guide assumes:
+ - You have Weed-FS 0.26+ master/volume(s) running (link above)
+ - You are using Doctrine

 ### Step 1: Install using composer

 Add to your composer.json